lookageek/lookageek.github.io/_posts/2016-01-11-being-simple-when-you-program.markdown

 The mantra to great orthogonality may lie in very good hindsight in separating concerns.
 This may not be immediately apparent today when you are developing this thing you have at hand.
 That’s okay.
 As I will discuss soon, always be refactoring towards it!

-It’s a continuum towards orthogonality — not a binary state, and you should know where to stop too avoiding ‘over-engineering’!
+It’s a continuum towards orthogonality — not a binary state, and you should know where to stop too avoiding *‘over-engineering’*!

 ---
 *__simple code is testable__*

 Now an obvious side effect of such a code  —  with no rabbit holes is that you get to test your code with not much head-banging.
 Not a lot of mocking, stubbing and data setup needed: since simplicity.
 Not a lot of expectations to write to test the same piece: since orthogonality.

-Converse also applies, if you are doing too much to test something, it is not there yet and it will cause you pain… So go refactor!
+Converse also applies, if you are doing too much to test something, it is not there yet and it will cause you pain… *__So go refactor!__*

 ---